crasoke/get-traefiked/README.md

 ## Quickstart

 1. Update the email address in the docker-compose file.
-2. Modify the subdomain names and domain names for Nextcloud, Vaultwarden, and the blog in the docker-compose file.
+2. Update the domain name for Nextcloud, Vaultwarden, and Blog in the docker-compose file.
 3. Update the database passwords (`MYSQL_PASSWORD` and `MYSQL_ROOT_PASSWORD`) in the docker-compose file.
+4. Create the `data/blog` folder and add your custom website or blog static files, for example, using [Hugo](https://gohugo.io/).
-4. Run the following command to start the services:
+5. Run the following command to start the services:
    ```bash
    docker-compose up -d
    ```